R/S Roamer Manip

 Pick your target

-The first thing we have to do is pick our target Pokemon.
-Open PokeFinder, and select Static from the Gen 3 main window.
+The first thing we have to do is pick our target Pokémon.
+Open the Ten Lines website, and select the Calibration tab.

-1. Attempting to hit your target Pokémon, missing it, and calibrating your miss is an integral part of the RNG Process.
-Figuring out a specific legendaries Delay will only take one of these.
-Because we teach RNGing this way, Delay no longer serves a purpose.
+- Attempting to hit your target Pokémon, missing it, and calibrating your miss is an integral part of the RNG Process.
+Figuring out a specific legendaries Offset will only take one of these.
+Because we teach RNGing this way, Offsets no longer serves a purpose.

-2. Many people would refrain from performing certain manips if they did not know a Pokémon's Delay.
+- Many people would refrain from performing certain manips if they did not know a Pokémon's Offset.
 Such hesitance is bad, we do not want people thinking they CANNOT do a manip without an arbitrary list somewhere, when they absolutely can.

-In short, Delay is a social construct we as a community have moved past the need for.
+In short, Offset is a social construct we as a community have moved past the need for.

 In this example, I will be using Latios in Ruby, but Latias in Sapphire is no different!

-Lastly is the Filters section.
-This is typically a personal choice for what IVs, Nature, & Ability you'd like, in addition to Shinyness.
+Lastly is the Pokemons IVs & Nature you'd like, in addition to Shininess.

 Because of all of this, I will just be going for a simple Shiny.